Blackboard Ultra Course View Faculty Quick Start Guide

 When you design your course, we recommend that your content be “chunked” into discrete, manageable units of learning.
 This could be by week, unit, topic, or whatever will help to present materials in a meaningful and helpful way.

 Like Learning Modules, Folders allow you to organize your content in a meaningful way.
-Use folders to organize related documents, projects, etc. For example, if you have an assignment or activity with multiple, related pieces, group them together in a folder for easier navigation.
+Use folders to organize related documents, projects, etc. For example, create a folder to share PowerPoints shown in class.

-To create a Folder, click on the + button anywhere on your Course Content page or within a Learning Module.
+To create a Folder, click on the + button anywhere on your Course Content page, within a Learning Module, or within another Folder.
 Select Create and then select Folder.

-Give your Folder a name, decide whether to make it visible to students, and provide a short description.
+Give your Folder a name, decide whether to make it visible to students, and provide an optional text-based description (maximum 750 characters).
+Click Give your Folder a name, decide whether to make it visible to students, and provide an optional text-based description (maximum 750 characters).
 Click Save to save your changes.

 Create Ultra Documents